AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit6.md

 **Note**

-array.length: length is a final variable applicable for arrays.
+`array.length`: length is a final variable applicable for arrays.
 With the help of the `length` variable, we can obtain the size of the array.
 `string.length()` : `length()` method is a final method which is applicable for string objects.
 The `length()` method returns the number of characters present in the string.
-`length` vs `length()`

 The `length` variable is applicable to an array but not for string objects whereas the `length()` method is applicable for string objects but not for arrays.
 To directly access a field member of an array we can use `.length`; whereas `.length()` invokes a method to access a field member.